PeterCamilleri/CX16/vm/sweet_16.md

 non-register opcodes: $0D, $0E, and $0F are reserved for this purpose.
 This port of the Sweet-16 adds the following:

+### JUMP

+This is not actually a new operation code.
+It is the old SET instruction with a twist.
+The thing is, the old implementation of SET did not work if the destination register was R15.
+To save a few bytes, the interpreter messed itself in that case.
+In order to emulate a jump instruction the required incantation was:

+    SET R0, label-1
+    ST15

+This not only needed two instructions, it clobbered R0 as well.
+With the new code, all you need to do is:

+    SET R15, label-1

+By the way, the old school way of doing things still works so no code should be broken.
+The -1 in the label-1 comes from the fact that the PC is incremented before fetching op-codes, so we need to be one byte before our target.
+You can ignore all of that and just use the easy macro:

+    JUMP label

 ### Exit Simulation

 In order to facilitate testing code with the sim65, an op code has been added